What is Shoulder Arthroscopy?

 - Shoulder arthritis

-Recovery and Rehabilitation Following Arthroscopic Shoulder Surgery
+What is the Recovery Following Arthroscopic Shoulder Surgery?

 Patients can expect the repaired joint to heal in four to six weeks following shoulder arthroscopy.
 Although recovery time is much quicker with this minimally invasive approach than open surgery, it still takes the joint time to heal after the injury and surgical procedure.
 Patients should plan to take a few rest days with no work and activities to allow the shoulder to recover early on in the recovery process.
 During the healing process, it is absolutely important all patients follow the post-operative and rehabilitation protocols provided by Dr. Provencher and his team.